Should I get my hearing checked?

 7. Has anyone ever told you that you may have a hearing problem?

-Only a hearing specialist can make an accurate diagnosis after doing an in-depth hearing evaluation.
+Only a hearing specialist can make an accurate diagnosis after conducting an in-depth hearing evaluation.
 Specialists you might visit for a thorough exam include an ear, nose, and throat (ENT) specialist (also called an otolaryngologist) or an otologist.

 Why you might not notice hearing loss